 Another option you could use is Franz.
 It is very similar to Rambox, but it officially supports fewer services and doesn’t work as fluidly as Rambox.
 Franz allows you to add your own custom web apps like Rambox, but in my experience, it isn’t nearly as stable or as fast as Rambox.

 What’s your Slack?

-What’s your favorite Slack app for Linux?
+What’s your favorite way to use Slack on Linux?
 Have you had any experience with the apps we mentioned?
 Let us know in the comments section below.